One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Experiments

-\cref{tab.dataset-ceco} shows that, most of the time, UniTTab outperforms both TabBERT and LUNA, especially when using very long sequences ($t_{max} = 150$).
-The bottom of that table shows the results of XGBoost and CatBoost, with the usual dataset and task specific features and hyperparameters selection.
+\Cref{tab.dataset-ceco} shows that UniTTab outperforms both TabBERT and LUNA, especially when using very long sequences ($t_{max} = 150$).
+The bottom of that table shows the results of VAR, XGBoost and CatBoost, with the usual dataset and task specific features and hyperparameters selection for XGBoost and CatBoost.
 Additionally, we also report the result obtained by \citet{Random-Forest} using Random Forests with 18 features, some of which are computed extracting aggregated information from the time series, while others are socio-demographic information about the client which all the other methods do {\em not} use.
-The F1 scores for this highly unbalanced dataset show that UniTTab with long sequences ($t_{max} = 150$) significantly outperforms Random Forests and Boosting Decision Trees, while being comparable to them when using the other metrics.
-Note that this is the smallest over the four datasets we use in this paper, and, most likely, the lack of sufficient data for the unsupervised pre-training stage, makes weaker the Deep Learning methods (our UniTTab included) in this scenario (see \cref{sec.Pre-Training} for more details).
+The results in \Cref{tab.dataset-ceco} show that also in this small dataset UniTTab outperforms the standard Machine Learning methods and, similarly to the other tasks, the benefit is larger with longer time series.

+{\bf Age prediction task.} These experiments are based on the Age2 Dataset and its associated Age prediction downstream task, both described in \Cref{sec:setting}.
+Similarly to the PKDD’99 Financial Dataset, Age2 is composed of the bank transaction history of different bank customers.
+Each row (transaction) is composed of $k = 3$ fields ($5$ after splitting the time stamp in $3$ fields).
+For data augmentation, we follow the same protocol adopted when pre-training on the PKDD’99 Financial Dataset, i.e., we use time series of variable length $t \leq t_{max}$, extracted at random at each iteration from the whole history of each bank account.
+We use $t_{max} = 50$.
+Similarly to the Loan default prediction task, during both fine-tuning and testing, we use time series with variable length $t$ and, if $t_{all} > t_{max}$, then we select the {\em last} $t_{max}$ transactions.